jo/sync-tank/migrations.md

 ## Table of contents

 1. Introduction
+i.
+Who is CouchDB?
 2. Setting the stage: A toy example
 3. Concepts: Schema, Migrations, and Distributed Systems
+i.
+Make your schema explicit!
 4. Server-side Todo-app
 5. The world is changing: new requirements
 6. Transactional migrations